IIIF/api/source/presentation/4.0/model.md

 ### start
 {: #start}

-A Canvas, or part of a Canvas, which the client _SHOULD_ show on initialization for the resource that has the `start` property.
-The reference to part of a Canvas is handled in the same way that Ranges reference parts of Canvases by using either a Canvas URI, a Canvas URI with a fragment in the URI, or a SpecificResource with a Selector.
-This property allows the client to begin with the first Canvas that contains interesting content rather than requiring the user to manually navigate to find it.
+A Container, or part of a Container, which the client _SHOULD_ show on initialization for the resource that has the `start` property.
+The reference to part of a Container is handled in the same way that Ranges reference parts of Containers by using either its URI, a URI with a fragment specifier, or a SpecificResource with a Selector.
+This property allows the client to begin with the first Container that contains interesting content rather than requiring the user to manually navigate to find it.

-If the resource with the `start` property is a Collection, then the Canvas (or SpecificResource) _MUST_ have the `partOf` property refering to the Manifest that it is part of, such that the client can retrieve it.
+If the resource with the `start` property is a Collection, then the Container (or SpecificResource) _MUST_ have the `partOf` property referring to the Manifest that it is part of, such that the client can retrieve it.

 The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties.
-The object _MUST_ be either a Canvas (as in the first example below), or a Specific Resource with a Selector and a `source` property where the value is a Canvas (as in the second example below).
+The object _MUST_ be either a Container (as in the first example below), or a Specific Resource with a Selector and a `source` property where the value is a Canvas (as in the second example below).

  * A Collection _MAY_ have the `start` property.<br/>
    Clients _SHOULD_ process `start` on a Collection.